catalingavan/logbee.Documentation/source/integrations/KissLog-net/index.rst

 KissLog (.NET)
 ============================

-KissLog NuGet package is the built-in .NET integration for saving logs to logBee.
+`KissLog <https://github.com/KissLog-net/KissLog.Sdk>`_ is the built-in .NET integration for saving logs to logBee.

-This section contains documentation and examples of using KissLog framework.

-If you are in trouble, or if you have questions or suggestions, please open a `GitHub issue <https://github.com/KissLog-net/KissLog.Sdk/issues>`_.

 Table of Contents
 ------------------